Free Consultation

 Finding a Defense Attorney for Statutory Sexual Seduction in Las Vegas

-If you were charged with a sexually motivated crime such as statutory rape in Las Vegas, Nevada, then contact an experienced criminal defense attorney at Pariente Law Firm, P.C. .
+If you were charged with a sexually motivated crime such as statutory rape in Las Vegas, Nevada, then contact an experienced statutory rape attorney in Las Vegas at Pariente Law Firm, P.C.
 Michael Periente represents clients charged with sex crimes such as sexual assault, and open or gross lewdness.

 Never speak to any law enforcement officer about the allegations until after you have obtained legal advice from a criminal defense lawyer.
 Call us today to discuss your case in Clark County, Nevada or the surrounding areas.